 Before Hiring Any

 You have the right to be concerned with any home improvement contractor.
-We’ve been in the contracting world for more than 30 years and wish more homeowners would begin as you are, by asking questions.
-Too often we’ve seen homeowners sign a contract with a contractor they found in the Yellow Pages with the largest ad or the first listing in Google.
+We’ve been in the contracting world for more than 35 years and wish more homeowners would begin as you are, by asking questions.
+Too often we’ve seen homeowners sign a contract with a contractor they found on Facebook or the first listing in Google.
 Many of us have made the mistake of contracting with a company because of the “nice salesman”, without further investigating the company and regretted it.

 Our homes are typically the largest investment and we need to take time to ensure that we are hiring reputable home improvement contractors.
 Otherwise we could be making repairs after the job is completed, or overpaying or even worse ending up in court.
 There are many “good guy” contractors who make an honest living by serving others and they are not difficult to find, but we must take our time and do our homework.
 Below are six tips to help you find the best home improvement contractor.

-2. Get all estimates and warrantee’s in writing.
-All warranties and estimates must be detailed in writing.
+2. Get all estimates in writing.
+All estimates should be detailed in writing.
 It will help protect you as a consumer and avoid misunderstandings.
 Also, does the estimate include labor and materials?
-Does the warrantee include labor and materials?
-Verify how they handle change orders?

 3. Check references.
 Talk with past customers and ask them if they would use this contractor again?
-Does the company stand behind their warranties?
+Does the company stand behind their work?
 Do they show up on time?
 Would you refer them to their friends and neighbors?
 What would be the one thing they should improve? . . .
 Don’t hesitate to ask, most people are glad to help.
+Your local building supplier or inspectors will know the reputable contractors.

 5. Verify license.
 Check with your state licensing department.
 If a license is applicable for your project, the state may help protect you in case of faulty workmanship.
 If a permit is needed, ensure the contractor picks it up, not the homeowner.
 Verify any Professional Builder's License here through the State of Michigan.
 Our Residential Builder's License # is 2102125161

 6. Multiple quotes.
 Get an estimate from multiple contractors to ensure you are comparing apples with apples.
-Many very low priced estimates do not include the entire project.
+Many very low priced estimates may not include the entire project.